 Upcoming programs at Worthington Libraries are listed on the library Calendar.

-Old Worthington Library offers a self-serve scanner.
+Old Worthington Library and Northwest Library offer self-serve scanners.
 Find out more about our copying, printing, faxing and scanning services.

-Old Worthington Library offers a self-serve fax machine.
+Old Worthington Library and Northwest Library offer self-serve fax machines.
 Find out more about our copying, printing, faxing and scanning services.

 We do not have typewriters for public use.
 The following area libraries do offer typewriters: the Franklinton Branch of the Columbus Metropolitan Library, Upper Arlington Main Library, Delaware County Main Library, Westerville Library, and Grandview Heights Library.

 We accept donations of books that are in good condition.
 Books not added to the collection are given to the Friends Foundation for their book sales on behalf of the library.
-If you wish to donate a large quantity of books, please contact Communications Assistant Hillary Kline by phone (614-807-2604) or by e-mail (email@example.com).
+If you wish to donate a large quantity of books, please contact Communications Specialist Hillary Kline by phone (614-807-2605) or by e-mail (email@example.com).
 Learn more about donations in our policy on Fundraising and Contributions.